Gumby: The Movie

 Gumby: The Movie (referred to as its on-screen title Gumby 1) is a 1995 American stop-motion surrealist claymation adventure comedy film featuring Gumby.
 The film is dedicated to Sri Sathya Sai Baba.

 The film was released on October 4, 1995, and received generally negative reviews from critics.
-It grossed $57,100 against its $2.8 million budget at the U.S. box office, although much of its financial shortcomings can be attributed to its limited theatrical rollout.
-It has since gained a cult following among fans of Gumby.
+The film was also a box office failure that grossed only $57,100 against its $2.8 million budget at the U.S. box office, although much of its financial shortcomings can be attributed to its limited theatrical rollout.
+It has since gained a cult following among fans of Gumby and was later moderately successful on home video sales.